-2. Coordinates the Aquatic Center schedule including reservations, rentals and maintenance in conjunction with the Assistant Director of Campus Recreation-Facilities & Operations, staffs Aquatic Center events as needed, and serves as the liaison for Aquatic Center rentals and special events.
+2. Coordinates the Aquatic Center schedule including reservations, rentals and maintenance in conjunction with the Associate Director of Campus Recreation-Facilities and Operations, staffs Aquatic Center events as needed, and serves as the liaison for Aquatic Center rentals and special events.

-3. Maintains policies and procedures related to use of the Aquatic Center in conjunction with the Assistant Director of Campus Recreation-Facilities & Operations.
+3. Maintains policies and procedures related to use of the Aquatic Center in conjunction with the Associate Director of Campus Recreation-Facilities and Operations.

 4. Coordinates the recruitment, hiring, and scheduling of all Aquatic Center staff, provides training and conducts evaluations for staff that incorporate staff development initiatives and student learning outcomes, and facilitates lifeguard training with a focus on risk management and customer service.

 5. Coordinates instruction for lifeguard, CPR/AED, first aid, blood-borne pathogen, water safety, and other certifications in conjunction with the American Red Cross and Campus Recreation professional staff.

-6. Provides a safe aquatics environment by implementing preventative maintenance and risk management plans.
+6. Provides a safe facility and aquatic environment by implementing preventative maintenance and risk management plans.